-Robert Andrew Parker may not be a household name the way Rembrandt may be, but his artwork is in the collections of many major museums, including the Metropolitan Museum of Art, MoMA and the Morgan Library & Museum.
+Robert Andrew Parker may not be a household name the way Rembrandt is, but his artwork is in the collections of many major museums, including the Metropolitan Museum of Art, MoMA and the Morgan Library & Museum.
 His drawings have appeared in magazines such as The New Yorker and Life magazine.
 He’s illustrated more than 100 books and has received prestigious grants.

 Now 87 years old, he’s spent more than half a century drawing, painting, illustrating, and making prints.
 A dizzying selection of that work was recently on display in July of this year (2014) at the Century Association in New York.